mouhamaadibrahim/mouhamaadibrahim.github.io/index.md

 ## Featured Projects

-Explore a selection of my key projects that demonstrate my ability to solve complex problems, optimize processes, and deliver business value:
+Explore a selection of my key projects that demonstrate my ability to solve complex problems, optimize processes, and create impactful solutions across various domains:

 1. **[Android App Metrics Analysis (2010-2018 Data)](/projects#project-1-android-app-metrics-analysis-2010-2018-data)**: Led a capstone project using R and Power BI, improving data quality by 75% for 10k+ Android apps.
 Developed a 'Deviation Metric' model that amplified visualization insights, revealing how value-centric app genres and tailored designs for target audiences drove a **160%-250% rise in downloads**.